 Breathe in Your Hand

 This is the classic.
 You cup your hand, breathe into it, and take a big whiff.
-That’ll give you a chance to smell your own breath and make a determination.
-This isn’t completely unreasonable.
+That'll give you a chance to smell your breath and decide; this isn't completely unreasonable.
 You really can trap enough of your breath in your hand (for a moment at least) that this would work.
 The problem is that your breath smells the same going up your nostrils as it does going up the back door.

 The Lick Test

 The reason people get tricked into believing this trick is because of food residue.
-Say you eat a peanut butter and chocolate candy (we’re avoiding copyright issues).
-That candy will alter your breath, and if you do the lick test, you’ll smell the candy on your wrist.
-That’s because some of that candy is still stuck to your tongue (hence the delicious after taste), and it will pass to your wrist.
-The issue is that a lot of elements of your breath (especially when it’s bad) won’t stick to your wrist with this test.
+Say you eat peanut butter and chocolate candy (we're avoiding copyright issues).
+That candy will alter your breath, and if you do the lick test, you'll smell the candy on your wrist.
+That's because some of that candy is still stuck to your tongue (hence the delicious after-taste).
+The issue is that many elements of your breath (especially when it's bad) won't stick to your wrist with this test.
 It can identify extremely strong breath, but it misses all of the subtlety.
-If you have mild breath issues, you won’t know with this test.
+If you have mild breath issues, you won't know with this test.